 Can You Grab in Soccer?

-When I watch training sessions and games, I’m seeing more kids grab and pull jerseys or the body to get the ball.
-This typically starts happening at U14 and becomes progressively prevalent as the players get older.
+When I watch youth games, I see more kids grab and pull jerseys or the body to get the ball.
+This typically starts at U-14 and becomes progressively prevalent as the players age.

 When players hold another player during a game, it is considered a ‘holding foul’.
 A holding foul is when one player uses their body to make contact with and restrain their opponent from making natural progress.